avahak/ephemeris/README.md

-# Storing VSOP87A and ELP/MPP02 series in JSON format
+# Truncated VSOP87A and ELP/MPP02 Ephemerides in JSON

 ## Overview

-This repository provides tools to convert, truncate, and compute planetary and lunar ephemerides based on VSOP87(A) [^vsop87][^vsop87_files] and ELP/MPP02[^mpp02][^mpp02_files] series.
-The data is stored in compact JSON files that can be read and used easily.
+This repository provides a simple way to compute planetary and lunar ephemerides with medium accuracy using truncated VSOP87A [^vsop87][^vsop87_files] and ELP/MPP02 [^mpp02][^mpp02_files] series.
+These closed formula models bridge the gap between simple approximations[^approx][^miller2] and high-precision JPL DE ephemerides[^jpl_de441] by offering arcsecond-level accuracy without the need to handle large datasets.

+The series are preprocessed into compact JSON files with varying levels of truncation.
+Python and JavaScript code is provided to compute positions and velocities directly from them.

 ## Using the JSON files

-After reading the content of one of the JSON files, it can be used to compute positions and velocities with simple code.
+Once loaded, the JSON data can be used to compute positions and velocities with straightforward code.
 Python and JavaScript implementations doing this are
 - [vsop87a_ephemeris.py](vsop87a_ephemeris.py)
 - [mpp02_ephemeris.py](mpp02_ephemeris.py)
 - [vsop87aEphemeris.js](javascript/vsop87aEphemeris.js)